AaronErhardt/AaronErhardt.github.io/src/components.md

 In short, components are independent parts of your application that can communicate with each other through messages.
 They are used in a parent-child model: The main app can have components and each component can have child components that again can have child components.
 This means that each component has a parent, whereas the main app is at the top of this tree structure and therefore does not have a parent.
 Also, each component can send and receive messages from both parent and children.

-To showcase this, we will create a small application which opens a dialog when it gets closed:
+To showcase this, we will create a small application which opens a dialog when it gets closed.
-![App screenshot dark](img/screenshots/components-dark-1.png)

 The dialog will be implemented as a standalone component.
 The communication between to the main application will be done via messages.

+![App screenshot dark](img/screenshots/components-dark-1.png)

 ![App screenshot dark](img/screenshots/components-dark-2.png)

 ## When to use components